 Collecting information from the right sources ultimately comes down to these four considerations:

 - Data Collection Gaps: The quality of your threat intelligence data won’t matter if there are gaps between your sources.
 Context is crucial in targeted threat intelligence, so you need to make sure your sources overlap in a way that minimizes redundancy while maximizing coverage.

 The garbage in, garbage out principle plays a role in threat intelligence.
 You need to be able to trust the insights your threat intelligence program generates.
 Otherwise, you’ll never be able to prioritize your response plan.

 - Third-Party Strategy: If you’re working with a managed service provider, do you know what their data collection strategy looks like?
 Don’t blindly partner with a provider.
 Ask questions and ensure that their data collection will lead to high-quality insights without gaps.

 - Risk Profiling: A risk profile plays a crucial role in achieving targeted threat intelligence.
 When you understand risk within your organization, you can prioritize cyber security investments.
 And when risk profiles are supported by threat intelligence insights, you’ll know that you’re taking the most efficient approach to business protection.

 Conclusion: Bringing targeted Threat Intelligence to Your SOC

 Effective threat intelligence has a lot of moving parts.
 But just because there are challenges doesn’t mean you have to remain content with generic insights.
 With the right strategy and managed threat intelligence partner, you can turn these challenges into opportunities and unlock valuable insights for your business.

-If you’re looking for more tips on data collection, value measurement, and automating threat intelligence, we have a library of resources called the Cyber Hub that can help.
+If you’re looking for more tips on data collection, value measurement, and automating threat intelligence, we have a library of resources called the Threat Alerts that can help.
 Check out the Cyber Hub and sign up for our email newsletter so you can stay ahead of the latest news in threat intelligence.